 © Julian Ward-Davies

-A piece of coloured glass and various fragments of pottery and tile were recovered from the pit.
+Pieces of coloured glass and various fragments of pottery and tile were recovered from the pit.

 We metal detected in the pit periodically and a number of nails were recovered.
 A shoe buckle was also recovered during this operation and this would be our primary dating evidence.

 Source: Barry Carpenter